COVID-19 UK IBD tool for patients

-As the UK Governments are now ending shielding, the Tool is now not required for Government shielding identification.
-However, we have found that people with IBD still want to be able to use the Tool to self-assess their risk, and to support this, we have decided to leave the Tool active for patients, but make the data sharing with clinical teams inactive.
+When the UK Governments ended shielding in August 2020, the Tool was not required for Government shielding identification.
+However, people who had IBD still wanted to use the Tool to self-assess their risk.
+To support this, we have left the Tool active for patients, but made the data sharing with clinical teams inactive.
 If you want to self-assess your risk and help us with research on COVID-19 and IBD, you can still use the Tool for your own risk assessment, but your information will no longer be shared with your clinical team.

 We will continue to monitor the UK situation and respond accordingly, including advice from the UK Government and from the BSG (British Society of Gastroenterology) who produced the IBD Risk Grid on which the Tool is based.

-We will update this webpage in response to any major changes, such as end of shielding.
+We will update this webpage in response to any further major changes.
 Official advice is constantly changing.
 For up to date information on the latest guidance published in the four nations and what it means for people living with Crohn’s and Colitis visit Crohn’s and Colitis UK or CICRA

 How to use the COVID-19 UK IBD tool